Somparn Champisri: Career

 1966 he won the singles title at the Malayan Championships held in Ipoh, Malaysia.
 In 1971 he won the Singapore International Championships against Filipino player Eddie Cruz.
-In 1972 he was a losing finalist at the Ceylon Championships held in Colombo to Ravi Venkatesa.
+In 1972 he was a losing finalist to Ravi Venkatesa at the Ceylon Championships held in Colombo.

 A left-handed player, Champisri competed for the Thailand Davis Cup team from 1976 to 1978.